LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 # Beginner's Crash Course to the Elastic Stack
-# Part 1.1: Intro to Elasticsearch & Kibana
+## Part 1.1: Intro to Elasticsearch & Kibana

+Welcome to the Beginner's Crash Course to the Elastic Stack.
+This repo contains all resources shared during workshop 1.1: Intro to Elasticsearch and Kibana.

 [Powerpoint Presentation]()

 [Instructions](https://dev.to/elastic/downloading-elasticsearch-and-kibana-macos-linux-and-windows-1mmo) for downloading Elasticsearch and Kibana

+## Getting information about cluster and nodes
 Basic Syntax:
 ```
 HTTP-Verb _API/command